South Carolina Helicopter Aquatic Rescue Team rescues hiker in Pickens County

-Members of the South Carolina Helicopter Aquatic Recue Team (SC-HART) responded to a call to rescue a hiker stranded on a mountain ledge at Table Rock State Park Jan.
+PICKENS COUNTY, SOUTH CAROLINA - Members of the South Carolina Helicopter Aquatic Recue Team (SC-HART) responded to a call to rescue a hiker stranded on a mountain ledge at Table Rock State Park Jan.
 5, 2017.

-(U.S. Army National Guard photo by Staff Sgt.
-Roberto Di Giovine)
+The hiker was airlifted from the mountain at around 9:25 a.m. after reportedly being stranded for several hours after suffering a fall of approximately 70 feet.
+The request for assistance came from the Pickens County emergency management authorities.

+According to crew reports, the request for support from SC-HART was initiated when rescuers on site realized that use of a helicopter was going to be the most effective means of reaching and extracting the hiker.

 |Date Taken: